Silver Bulletin #4

 #TECH

 The internet is already 30 years old.
 But on this podcast, Ram Parameswaran argues that this is just the beginning of the S-Curve.
-It’s only now that we’re entering the hyper growth phase.
+It’s only now that we’re entering the hyper-growth phase.

 Here’s why he thinks so:

 - 🚀 Internet speeds are now ubiquitously fast.
-In 2020, Streaming 4K video is normal.
+In 2020, streaming 4K video is normal.
 Additionally, telcos like Jio in India are bringing even more internet users online with high-speed data.

-- ☁️ Cloud Infrastructure and tools are in place to allow any business to hop onto the internet.
+- ☁️ Cloud infrastructure and tools are in place to allow any business to hop onto the internet.
 Think AWS, Stripe, Shopify – these companies have made it incredibly easy to go digital.

 - 👔 Talent is global.
 But opportunity isn’t.
 With ubiquitous high-speed internet and cloud tools, companies can now hire from all over the world, getting access to more talent than ever before.
 This is going to cause an explosion in the speed of digitalisation.